 MOVE: to suspend the rules and close balloting early, as all ballots had been filled out and returned.

-The convention moved on to debate delegates to the national Libertarian convention.
+MOTION PASSED The convention moved on to debate delegates to the national Libertarian convention.
 Ballots for delegates to the national convention were distributed.
+Upon motion duly made and seconded:

 MOVE: to suspend the rules and close balloting early, as all ballots had been filled out and returned.

-The following persons were ELECTED to State Committee, by ballot: Jason Brand, David Burnham, Andrew Cordio, Thomas Eddlem, Brodi Elwood, Daniel Garrity, Scott David Gray, Janel Holmes, and Ann Reed.
+MOTION PASSED The following persons were ELECTED to State Committee, by ballot: Jason Brand, David Burnham, Andrew Cordio, Thomas Eddlem, Brodi Elwood, Daniel Garrity, Scott David Gray, Janel Holmes, and Ann Reed.
 The following persons, who are not already eligible to serve by virtue of election to the State Committee, were ELECTED to serve as national delegates, by ballot, in order from highest count of yes votes to lowest: Charlie Larkin, John Pazinokas, Stephanie Pazinokas, Josh Anderson, Patrick Douglas, Thomas Silvia, David Redding, Brian Zakrajsek, Nathan Brand, Jacob Nemchonok, Christopher Thrasher.
+Upon motion duly made and presented in the agenda, the following motion was considered: Libertarian Association of Massachusetts Minutes of the Convention of April 24th, 2022 MOVE: To recognize Roberts Rules of Order Newly Revised as the Parliamentary Authority for the Libertarian Association of Massachusetts.
+MOTION PASSED Upon motion duly made and presented in the agenda, the following motion was considered: MOVE: To vacate the most recent bylaw changes made by the former state committee, regarding Article VIII; sub-affiliates, and revert to the original numbering and text as follows: 1.
+Charter The State Committee upon majority approval at a State Committee meeting may charter a sub-affiliate when 3 members of LAMA file bylaws with the State Committee.
+Bylaws shall not be inconsistent with LAMA bylaws, and members shall qualify as members of LAMA according to Article IX, section 1 of the LAMA bylaws.
+2. Membership All subsequent members of a sub-affiliate who qualify for membership in LAMA according to LAMA requirements shall be deemed members of LAMA unless they opt out.
+3. Revocation The State Committee may revoke the charter of a sub-affiliate for cause by 3/4 vote of State Committee members at a State Committee meeting.
+MOTION PASSED The meeting moved on to other business.

-Upon motion duly made and presented in the agenda, the following motion was considered:
+Upon motion duly made and seconded: